Open-Microfrontends/open-microfrontends-generator/README.md

 >   * Any kind of security
 >   * Server-side rendering

-### hostIntegrationsMashroom
+### startersMashroom

 Generates a *microfrontendStarters.ts* file that contains functions to launch the Microfrontends within a [Mashroom Portal](https://www.mashroom-server.com) page.

-Typically, the generated started would be used within another Microfrontend to create a *Composite Microfrontend*.
+> [!NOTE]
+> Mashroom Server can run OpenMicrofrontends automatically,
+> these launchers are only intended to be used within *Composite Microfrontends"
+> to start other (embedded) Microfrontends in a type-safe manner.

 ```ts
 import {startMyFirstMicrofrontend} from './_generated/microfrontendClients';